How Oral Health Impacts Overall Health

 • Avoid tobacco: Smoking and using other tobacco products can lead to gum disease and oral cancer.

-At Ponderosa Dental Center, we’re passionate about your oral health because we know how much it impacts your overall well-being.
+At Ponderosa Family Dental, we’re passionate about your oral health because we know how much it impacts your overall well-being.
 By taking good care of your teeth and gums, you’re investing in a healthier future.
 Schedule your next appointment with us today, and let’s work together to keep that smile—and your whole body—healthy and happy!

 About The Author